navi44wow/smart-garage/README.md

 - Employees must be able to browse, delete, or update a customer’s profile.

-- Employees must be able to filter the customers by name, email, phone number, vehicle (model or make) or visits in range (a visit between two dates).
+- Employees must be able to filter the customers by name, email, phone number, vehicle (carModel or make) or visits in range (a visit between two dates).

-- Employees must be able to filter the customers by name, email, phone number, vehicle (model or make) and visits in range (a visit between two dates).
+- Employees must be able to filter the customers by name, email, phone number, vehicle (carModel or make) and visits in range (a visit between two dates).

 - Employees must be able to sort the customers by name or visit date (latest or oldest on top).